jonrovner/picountries/README.md

 This is my first full-stack web application project.

-It´s a SPA (single page application) that shows structured information about world countries.
+It´s a SPA (single page application) that shows structured information about world countries and allows the user to create touristic activities.

 FRONT END:
 - ReactJS.